 - 6/29 Special Council meeting with HRC and MAC

-Human Rights Commission holds Police Reform and Racial Justice Community Meetings
+City Council hosts Police Reform and Racial Justice Community Meetings in partnership with the Human Rights Commission.

 - 7/14 West District listening session